Real Estate Investing Blog

 With U.S. home values having fallen by more than 20% nationally from their peak in 2007 until their trough in late 2011, many homeowners are now underwater on their mortgages, meaning they owe more than their home is worth.
 The percent of Spokane homeowners underwater on their mortgage is 3.8%, which is higher than Spokane-Spokane Valley Metro at 3.5%.

-On RealtyTrac, there are currently 249 properties in Spokane, WA that are in some stage of foreclosure (default, auction or bank owned) while the number of homes listed for sale on RealtyTrac is 511.
-In January, the number of properties that received a foreclosure filing in Spokane, WA was 63% higher than the previous month and 8% lower than the same time last year.
+There are currently 211 properties in Spokane, WA that are in some stage of foreclosure (default, auction or bank owned) while the number of homes listed for sale on RealtyTrac is 1,336.
+In May 2019, the number of properties that received a foreclosure filing in Spokane, WA was 5% higherthan the previous month and 7% lower than the same time last year.

-Home sales for December 2018 were up 0% compared with the previous month, and down 100% compared with a year ago.
+Home sales for April 2019 were up 0% compared with the previous month, and down 100%compared with a year ago.
 The median sales price of a non-distressed home in Spokane, WA was $0.
 The median sales price of a foreclosure home in Spokane, WA was $0, or 0% higher than non-distressed home sales.

 Investing in real estate is touted as a great way to become wealthy.
 Is Spokane rental property good for investment?
 If you are looking to buy Spokane investment properties, then you must read this.
 These things make Spokane real estate market stand out when it comes to choosing a place to invest in 2019 and beyond.
 We have already discussed the Spokane housing market forecast for answers on why to put resources into this healthy market in 2019.